TALK TO AN ATTORNEY NOW

 If your child is the one who was injured on someone else’s property, the statute of limitations could be extended under Alabama Code §6-2-8.

-It’s important to retain a Phenix City premises liability lawyer if you were injured on someone else’s property.
+It’s important to retain a dedicated Phenix City premises liability lawyer if you were injured on someone else’s property.
 Premises liability cases can be some of the most difficult to prove, especially given that Alabama follows the contributory negligence rule.

 There are a number of rules and factors that need to be considered in a premises liability matter.
 A property owner is not automatically liable just because an incident took place on their property.
 In order to successfully recover damages, you have to show the property owner or business did something or failed to take action that caused your injury.